 Regular Communication is Vital to Effective Management

 As you manage your rollout field force, you must use a direct tech communication approach to engage with them while they are on site.
-When communicating, you have to monitor the Technician’s emotional state by listening to their voice intonation, as well as that of the POC too.
+When communicating, you have to monitor the Technician’s emotional state by listening to their voice intonation, as well as that of the POC.
 You must then use this knowledge to adapt your communication style and create a positive, harmonious experience for all parties.

 From the outset, it is important to remember that there are two main types of audience: attentive and distracted.
-The attentive audience focuses on everything you are saying, while the distracted one focuses only upon the snippets that interest them.
+The attentive audience focuses on everything you are saying, while the distracted one focuses only on the snippets that interest them.
 You can imagine the potential for serious miscommunication if the Tech is attentive but the POC is not, or vice-versa.
-You should also take into consideration how confident your Tech sounds: a clear speaking Tech inspires greater confidence in a customer than one who stumbles over their words.
+You should also take into consideration how confident your Tech sounds: a clear-speaking Tech inspires greater confidence in a customer than one who stumbles over their words.

 Managing Through Conflict Takes the Skill of a “Dr. Phil”*